San Antonio Military Divorce Attorneys

 The amount of military pension that is divided upon is based on a formula that may be expressed in dollars or as a percentage of the member’s retirement pay.
 Courts are not required to divide military pay, so it is especially important to contact a qualified attorney lawyer to discuss the essential details of your divorce as soon as possible.
 At Higdon, Hardy & Zuflacht, L.L.P., our San Antonio military retirement division attorneys will work hard to help you get the outcome that you deserve, with the least amount of difficulty in your life.
 Please call our San Antonio office at (210) 349-9933 to discuss your case today.

 The rules of child custody can be very complex, especially when one or more parent is in the military.
 When the court must also consider potential deployments or base reassignments, the process can be tedious when considering many hypothetical situations.
-Our team at Higdon, Hardy & Zuflacht, L.L.P. can lead you through these uncertainties in child custody, while maintaining the best interests of the child and your custody concerns.
+Our family law attorneys at Higdon, Hardy & Zuflacht, L.L.P. can lead you through these uncertainties in child custody, while maintaining the best interests of the child and your custody concerns.

 In any situation where both parents are military members or if a military parent has sole custody, a ‘family care plan’ is required.
 This plan is to determine what will happen to the child or children of military members in the case of deployment.
 The family care plans must include a short-term caretaker, a long-term caretaker and care provision details.
 The short-term caretaker is someone you trust to care for your child if you are gone for less than 30 days, while a long-term caretaker would be required for any military deployment of longer than 30 days.
 The care provision details would refer to the general instructions on how to specifically care for the child or children.
 A military divorce attorney can be of great assistance if you are in the process of creating a family care plan.
 This plan is a legal document that determines the type of care for the child, in the event of deployment of one or both parents.